Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Africa Studio, Shutterstock

 While cats can come down with stomach ailments at any age, intestinal parasites and bacterial and viral infections are more common in kittens.
-Checking your pet’s litter box after they use it is a useful tool in catching any issues early.
-Poop should be well-formed and brown — other colors and textures could indicate trouble.
+Checking your pet’s litter box after they use it is a useful way to catch any issues early.
+Kitten poop should be well-formed and brown; other colors and textures could indicate trouble.

-Play with and pet them often to enable a bond between the two of you.
-Then begin introducing your new pet to other people (and pets) slowly (always keep an eye on children and kittens to make sure things are going well).
-Now is also the time to start teaching them how to ride in a pet carrier, wear a collar and sit for grooming.
-Your kitten may be scared of some things, but with a bit of reassurance, they’ll quickly adapt to all the new stimuli!
+Play with and pet your kitten often to establish a bond between the two of you.
+Then, slowly begin introducing your new pet to other people (and pets).
+Always keep an eye on children and kittens to make sure things are going well.
+Now is also the time to start teaching them how to ride in a pet carrier, wear a collar, and sit for grooming.
+Your kitten may be scared of a few things, but with a bit of reassurance, they’ll quickly adapt to all the new stimuli!

-Kittens need to be mentally stimulated, so they don’t get bored and start behaving badly, so use different types of play.
-Engage your pet with the all-time kitty favorite laser pointer, toss around small balls they can run after, get a toy that dangles from a stick so they can jump around, or stimulate them with puzzle feeders when it comes to treats.
-Do not, however, let them play with your hands and feet as that will teach them that parts of the body are toys — a behavior that’s much less cute in adulthood than kittenhood.
+Kittens need to be mentally stimulated so they don’t get bored and start behaving badly, which means you should use different types of play.
+Engage your pet with the all-time kitty-favorite laser pointer, toss around small balls they can run after, get a toy that dangles from a stick so they can jump around, or stimulate them with puzzle feeders when it comes to treats.
+Do not, however, let them play with your hands and feet, as that will teach them that parts of the body are toys—a behavior that’s much less cute in adulthood than kittenhood.

 divider-cat

-As you can see, taking care of a kitten requires a lot, but the rewards are more than worth it.
-Once you’ve chosen your kitten, gotten all the needed supplies and a good vet, and made your home kitten-ready, all that’s left is the work of raising your kitten (and that’s the fun part!).
-With the above step-by-step guide, you’ll be able to nurture and handle your new pet like a pro when you finally adopt.
+Taking care of a kitten requires a great deal of work, but the rewards are more than worth it.
+Once you’ve chosen your kitten, acquired the needed supplies, found a good vet, and made your home kitten ready, all that’s left is the work of raising your kitten—and that’s the fun part!
+With this step-by-step guide, you’ll be able to nurture and handle your new pet like a pro when you finally adopt.

 Featured Image Credit: Lubava, Shutterstock